 I have worked with many different types of divination from rituals in folk healing to help others, also as an astrologer and even doing several Chinese divination.
 These have taught me divination from experiences in synchronicity, mythology, symbolism and archetype work as well.

 Some readings focuses on relationships, others focus on our emotional health and some through the rough patches and cycles of our life.
-The reason divination is so supportive is that it shines a light on where we are to focus for a solution that can be contemplated upon, rather than focusing on the whole problem.
-As a folk healer I focus on the whole problem, not the solution, because the healing path is not a divination path.
+The reason divination is so supportive is that it shines a light on where we are to focus for a solution that can be contemplated upon, rather than focusing on the whole problem which is always too much.
+As a folk healer I focus on the whole problem into small increments of change, not the solution of the whole problem, because the healing path is not a divination path.

-Because this is a winter divination article, I have learned to walk with mother earth and the moon as a dreamer (shaman), and rather than break the seasonal rituals up into the four (medicine wheel) or eight (paganism) wheel.
-In other words, I celebrate the new year as mother earth does, on the Spring Equinox.
-I never try to hurry through the three moons of Winter, I welcome the night and the time of rest or going inward more completely.
+Because this is a winter divination article, the sun is not the main focus, the moon is.
+In other words, we celebrate the new year as mother earth does, on the Spring Equinox but over the six moon cycles of autumn and winter, it is a time of retreat and regeneration.
+I never try to hurry through the three moons of Winter because they are slower than the other seasons, not in time, but in mystery.
+I welcome the night and the time of rest or going inward more completely.